susam/pcface/README.md

 [CP437IMG]: https://susam.github.io/blob/img/pcface/pcface-0.2.0.png

-Additionally, this project includes a few Python functions to generate these bitmaps and a few JavaScript functions that demonstrate how to render these bitmaps on a graphical canvas.
+Additionally, this project includes a few Python functions to generate these bitmaps and a few JavaScript functions that render these bitmaps on a graphical canvas.

 Perhaps you are making a retro-style game where you want to take full control of what each pixel should be.
 Or perhaps you want to render